-Master Programme of Criminal Law (hereinafter - Programme) at Guram Tavartkiladze Tbilisi Teaching University (hereinafter - GTTU) implemented since 2012.
-Programme at GTTU accredited by the Decision $N^0148$ of Accreditation Council of the National Centre for Education Quality Enhancement on October 15, 2013.
+Master Programme of Private Law (hereinafter - Programme) at Guram Tavartkiladze Tbilisi Teaching University (hereinafter - GTTU) implemented since 2012.
+Programme at GTTU accredited by the Decision N^0148 of Accreditation Council of the National Centre for Education Quality Enhancement on October 15, 2013.

 The educational program implies an accumulation of 120 ECTS credits.
 1 credit = 25-30 astronomic hours.
-Programme is well accepted in the education market with enrolments of around 50 students per year, with acceptance rate of about 1 out of 3 applicants, with the low turnover of academic staff, with acceptance rate of about 1 per academic year.
+Programme is well accepted in the education market with enrolments of around 40 students per year, with acceptance rate of about 1 out of 2 applicants, with the low turnover of academic staff, with acceptance rate of about 1 per academic year.
+Faculty of Law together with the Department of Private Law are responsible for Programme management.